How to Be an LGBTQ+ Ally

-So, you want to be an ally.
+So, you want to be an ally to the LGBTQ+ community.
 But what is an ally?
 How should you practice your allyship?

 This guide will show you how.